ChicagoCpp/ChicagoCpp.github.io/README.md

 Continue learning and networking by checkout out some other great organizations at our [affiliates page](./affiliates.md)

+Missed an event?
+Want to revisit one?
+We have a [YouTube](https://www.youtube.com/@chicagocpp/featured) channel with videos of our events!

 Check us out on [Twitter](https://twitter.com/ChicagoCppUsers)
 <a href="https://twitter.com/ChicagoCppUsers?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @ChicagoCppUsers</a>